qlew/markdown-cv/index.md

 __Senior Data Scientist__, *EOS Group*
 `01/2021 - present`
-- Employing data science and machine learning to implement optimal debt collection strategies
+- Employing data science and ML to implement optimal debt collection strategies
 - Developing and maintaining custom python packages for the Data Science team
 - Implementation of new features for our existing data products (backend)
 - Management of the team's servers and maintenance of our applications